CYGNUS-RD/middleware/conf/sshtunnel/README.md

 -e USER=mazzitel -e REMOTE_IP=grafana.cygno.cloud.infn.it gmazzitelli/sshtunnel

 ```
-example of compose to share the 'web' on port 80
+example of compose file to share the 'web' app listening on port 80 on remote port 8081 of grafana.cygno.cloud.infn.it
 ```
   tunnel:
     restart: always